Handcross Primary

 Spelling, Punctuation and Grammar

 In the Infants, daily phonics lessons are taught using the Read, Write, Inc. programme.
+You can find out more here!
 Children learn the 44 phonemes (sounds) of the English language, the corresponding graphemes (a letter or group of letters) and how to ‘segment’ words into sounds in order to spell them.
-You can find more information about phonics on the reading page of our website.

 In the Juniors, children have discrete spelling and grammar lessons in which they learn and practise key skills needed for writing.
 Targeted phonics teaching is also provided for older children, as / when required.

-All children also have access to 'Spelling Shed'; an effective and engaging interactive spelling programme.
-All children have a highly personalised account which they can log into at school and at home to play games designed to help them learn target spellings.
+All children have access to 'Spelling Shed'; an effective and engaging interactive spelling programme.
+Children have a highly personalised account which they can log into to play games designed to help them learn target spellings.

 Spelling Shed (link to website)